k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/10_jobs_and_batches_affinity.md

 In such a case, if a node has already reached its recommended size, and if it is trying to claim a new job allocated to it, the node will need to wait for a number of seconds specified in the ```CLAIM_EXCEPTIONAL_INTERVAL_SEC``` parameter - *before* it can claim *that specific* job.
 The parameter is configured in the [config.ini](/articles/02_fabric_architecture/05_fabric_main_configuration_files.md#configini) file.
 Its default value is set to 60 seconds.

-This mechanism gives the opportunity to different nodes with empty slots to claim this job.
+This mechanism allows different nodes with empty slots to claim this job.
 In cases where a node claimed a job above its recommended pool size, the server will stop and release all the extra jobs that are running above the recommended pool size.
 Then, other servers will be allowed to take the jobs that have been stopped.

-For this purpose, a random number is generated to decide when it will be set to *restart* status and therefore give the opportunity to other nodes (with empty slots) to execute it.
+For this purpose, a random number is generated to determine when it will be set to the *restart* status, thereby giving other nodes (with empty slots) the opportunity to execute it.
 This random number will fluctuate between the 2 following hidden parameters that can be changed in [config.ini](/articles/02_fabric_architecture/05_fabric_main_configuration_files.md#configini) file under the [jobs] section:

 * ```MIN_GIVE_UP_EXCEPTIONAL_MINUTES``` - defines the minimum time for restarting jobs after the recommended time is reached.
 The default value = 1.
 * ```MAX_GIVE_UP_EXCEPTIONAL_MINUTES``` - defines the maximum time for restarting jobs after the recommended time is reached.
 The default value = 14400.